pivotal/docs-tap/app-live-view/configuring-apps/external-observability-tools.hbs.md

     helm upgrade --install datadog-operator datadog/datadog-operator
     ```

   > **Note** There is a Known Issue with Datadog Cluster Agent on AKS cluster.
-Please refer to the [Known Issue: Cluster Agent Cannot Reconcile Webhook on AKS](#known-issue-cluster-agent-cannot-reconcile-webhook-on-aks) section below.
+Please refer to the [Known issue: Datadog agent cannot reconcile webhook on AKS](#known-issue-datadog-agent-cannot-reconcile-webhook-on-aks) section below.

 1. Generate a new API key in Datadog for the Agent that wil push metrics to Datadog.
    You do this in the Datadog UI, under `Profile/Organization Settings/API Keys`.